 10.36.7.6 Processed Target Feature Report IEs

-Processed Target Feature IEs enable exchange of processed report for sensing apart from CIR report.
-The IEs enable exchange of parameter values for Angle of arrival, range, velocity, RCS.
-The IEs also provide a container to exchange application specific parameter values as part of report for example, heart rate, dimensions of target object etc.
+Processed Target Feature IE enables exchange of processed report for sensing apart from CIR report.
+The IE enables exchange of parameter values for Angle of arrival, Delay, velocity, RSSI.

 The Processed Target Feature response IE when DEFLATE compression is not enabled is as shown in Figure XX2